ml4drug-book/ml4drug-book.github.io/call.md

 # Submission Instructions

-Submissions are due on **Sep 18th AoE** and will be managed through OpenReview (posted soon).
+Submissions are due on **Sep 18th AoE** and will be managed through [OpenReview](https://openreview.net/group?id=NeurIPS.cc/2021/Workshop/AI4Science).
 The review process is double-blind so the submission should be anonymized.
 The submission can be finalized or work in progress.
 Please use [AI for Science template Latex files](https://bit.ly/3rOZaZl).
 Note that for attention track submissions, authors are required to set ‘\usepackage[attention]{neurips_2021}’ to indicate.
 Accepted papers would be archived on the workshop website.
 Contributed talks and best paper awards would be given based on review scores and chairs discussion.